onemanlutta/Home_Sales/README.md

    ```bash
    pip install pyspark
    ```
-3. Run the Jupyter Notebook: Open the Home_Sales.ipynb file in Jupyter Notebook or JupyterLab and run the cells to execute the analysis.
+3. Run the Jupyter Notebook: Open the Home_Sales.ipynb file in Google Colab and run the cells to execute the analysis.

 ## Analysis Process